Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 The Office of IRB Operations (IRBO), OHSRP, will conduct the human subjects review of the IRB protocol to determine whether the proposed research constitutes human subjects research and, if so, determine if the informed consent that was or will be used to acquire the HFT meets applicable regulatory and policy requirements.

-Intramural Oversight of Approved HFT Research
+Intramural Oversight of Approved, Allowable HFT Research

 IRP oversight of HFT research conducted by intramural investigators is summarized below.